flaviostutz/schelly/README.md

 # schelly
 Schelly is a backup tool focused on the scheduling part of a common backup routine, leaving the dirty job for specialized storage/database tools as it should.
 You can use any backup backend by just implementing a simple REST API specified here.
-This schelly compatible backup backend is called a **Backup Repository**.
+This schelly compatible backup backend is called a **Backup Provider**.

 <p align="center">
   <img width="700" src="diagram1.png?raw=true">